biast12/ClearTimerBot/README.md

 ClearTimer is a Discord bot designed to automatically clear messages in specified channels at regular intervals.
 This bot uses the Discord API and the APScheduler library to schedule and manage message deletion tasks.

+## Adding the Bot to Your Server

+You can add the bot to your server using [this link](https://discord.com/oauth2/authorize?client_id=1290353946308775987&permissions=76800&integration_type=0&scope=bot).
+Alternatively, you can self-host the bot using the guide provided below.

 ## Requirements

 - Python 3.8+